You have questions?

 No

-COMIRNATY was updated as recommended by the FDA to closely match circulating variants of the virus that causes COVID-19.
+The formula of COMIRNATY was updated as recommended by the FDA to closely match recently circulating strains of the virus that causes COVID-19.

 Due to the nature of mRNA design and production, COMIRNATY can be updated in a timely manner.

-COMIRNATY is made the same way as previous formulas, with the difference only in the mRNA which encodes the viral spike proteins.
+Updated formulas of COMIRNATY are made using the same process as previous formulas, with the difference only in the mRNA, which encodes the viral spike protein.

 Learn more about how COMIRNATY works.